sagar0326/Portfolio/README.md

 ## 📦 Usage

-2. Install dependencies:
+1. Install dependencies:
    ```bash
    npm install
    ```

-3. Start the development server:
+2. Start the development server:
    ```bash
    npm run dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser.
+3. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## 🚀 Deployment

-Deploy this portfolio easily to platforms like Vercel, Netlify, or GitHub Pages.
-Follow their respective deployment instructions.

 ## 🤝 Feedbak and Suggestion

 If you have suggestions or feedback, feel free to reach out to me directly.

-Thank you for visiting my portfolio! 🌟
+Thank you for visiting my portfolio!
+Let's create something amazing together! 🌟
 ```